ruoqi-liu/ruoqi-liu.github.io/index.md

 ## Short Biography

 I am a Ph.D. candidate in Computer Science and Engineering at The Ohio State University (OSU).
 I'm fortunately working with Prof. [Ping Zhang](https://www.pingzhang.net/) in AIMed (Artificial Intelligence in Medicine) Lab.
-My research focuses on the intersection of deep learning and causal inference, with the overarching goal of enhancing accurate causal estimation and enabling reliable decision-making in healthcare and biomedicine.
+My research lies at the intersection of deep learning and causal inference, with applications in healthcare and biomedicine.
+I am particularly interested in estimating treatment effects to derive evidence-based, actionable healthcare decisions from real-world patient data.

 ## News
 - **[May 2024]** Our paper "CURE: A deep learning framework pre-trained on large-scale patient data for treatment effect estimation" has been accepted to [Patterns](https://www.cell.com/patterns/fulltext/S2666-3899(24)00081-3)